 Razer has introduced what they are calling the World’s smallest 15.6-inch Gaming Laptop, the new Razer Blade.
 I have a ‘gaming’ laptop.
 It’s a few years older, but it serves its purpose.
-There’s one thing though; It weighs about 137lbs.
+I have started looking on gaminglaptopreport.com for a newer, faster gaming laptop because there’s one thing about mine that I don’t like; It weighs about 137lbs.
 Seriously though, I would probably guess it is over 10lbs., fairly easily actually.
 The new Razer Blade weighs in at less than 5lbs!
 For a gaming laptop!
-I’d love to upgrade someday.
+I’m going to upgrade someday.
 Until then, I will salivate over this one.

 There’s a lot, so I’ll shut up and get to it.

 - 8th Gen Core i7-8750H (2.2/4.1GHz, 6 Cores!)